 Police were alerted to the break-in early Monday when a security guard noticed smoke coming from the deposit room.

 Neuendorf says police are still trying to determine what valuables were stolen from the deposit boxes.

 Details of the heist called to mind the spectacular robbery of another Berlin bank in 1995.
-During that robbery thieves entered the bank through the door, took a hostage and demanded a helicopter and ransom.
+During that robbery thieves entered the bank through the door, took hostages and demanded a helicopter and ransom.

-Police besieged and eventually stormed the safe room where the thieves had holed up only to find out they had escaped through a tunnel dug by accomplices.
-Several — but not all — of the thieves were later caught.
+Police besieged and eventually stormed the safe room where the thieves had holed up only to find they had escaped through a tunnel dug by accomplices.
+Several of the thieves were later caught.